-In addition to English, Maths, Science, PSHE, Citizenship, RE and PE, pupils have a personalised study programme that matches their interests and talents and supports their next steps, on leaving the School.
+In addition to English, Maths, Science, PSHE, Citizenship, RE and PE, pupils have a personalised study programme that aligns with their interests and talents while supporting their next steps on leaving school.

 We see the development of independence skills and skills for working life as vital to our pupils.
 To that end, there is a community inclusion focus in the timetable which gives pupils the opportunity to be supported in the community to learn skills such as shopping and how to travel on public transport.
 In addition, skills such as basic cooking, money and finance, parenting and work skills are taught.
 All pupils begin a career development programme in year 7 and attend work experience placements in key stage 4.